 Our operations are concentrated in certain states, most notably Texas, California, Florida, Arizona and Oregon.
-Due to the concentrated nature of the operations, there could be instances where these regions are negatively impacted by economic, natural or population changes that could, in turn, negatively impact our results of operations more than other companies that are more geographically dispersed.
+Due to the concentrated nature of the operations, there could be instances where these regions are negatively impacted by economic, natural or population changes that could, in turn, negatively impact our results of operations more than those of other companies that are more geographically dispersed.

-We operate 26 homebuilding production lines located in the Northwest, Southwest, South, Southeast, Midwest and Mid-Atlantic regions.
-We have a significant presence in Texas with factories in the cities of Austin, Ft.
-Worth, Seguin and Waco.
-Further, of the 45 Company-owned retail stores, 31 are located in Texas.
+We operate 29 homebuilding production lines located in the Northwest, Southwest, South, Southeast, Midwest and Mid-Atlantic regions.
+We have a significant presence in Texas with factories in the cities of Austin, Fort Worth, Seguin and Waco, and a facility in Presidio that serves as a shipping point for homes produced in Mexico.
+Further, of the 64 Company-owned retail stores, 50 are located in Texas.

 Loan contracts secured by collateral that is geographically concentrated could experience higher rates of delinquencies, default and foreclosure losses than loan contracts secured by collateral that is more geographically dispersed.
-We have loan contracts secured by factory-built homes located in 26 states, including Texas, Florida, New Mexico, Oklahoma and Alabama.
+We have loan contracts secured by factory-built homes located in 28 states, including Texas, Florida, New Mexico and Oklahoma.
 Standard Casualty also specializes in writing contracts for the manufactured housing industry, primarily serving the Texas, Arizona, New Mexico and Nevada markets.